Optimal Control of a Mesoscopic Information Engine: C. Measurement Policy

 By defining the thermodynamic energy bonus as $A_n = -P_n / 2$, this term becomes:

-This evaluates to a negative cost, representing the immediate spatial energy bonus extracted by localizing the particle prior to executing the trap displacement.
-The Bellman equation for the informational cost therefore reduces to minimizing the sum of the observation cost, this immediate spatial energy bonus, and the expected future informational cost:
+One can think of this negative cost as the immediate spatial energy bonus extracted by localizing the particle prior to executing the trap displacement.
+The Bellman equation for the informational cost reduces to minimizing the sum of the observation cost, this immediate spatial energy bonus, and the expected future informational cost: